UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 - [ILOStat COVID-19 website](https://ilostat.ilo.org/topics/covid-19/)
-  - Resources for monitoring the COVID-19 impact on labour markets and the collection of labour statistics
+  - Resources for monitoring the COVID-19 impact on labour markets and the continuity of collection of labour statistics.
 - [COVID-19 and the world of work](https://www.ilo.org/global/topics/coronavirus/lang--en/index.htm)
-  - Dedicated website to address the global crisis in the world of work
+  - Dedicated website to address the global crisis in the world of work.
 - [Monitoring labour markets amid lockdowns to contain the COVID-19 virus: Essential labour force survey content and treatment of special groups](https://www.ilo.org/wcmsp5/groups/public/---dgreports/---stat/documents/publication/wcms_741145.pdf)
   - Guidance to data producers to maintain labour force survey (LFS) operations.
     It highlights the range of topics to prioritize in national LFS and